phantacea.com

 Full covers for the latest PHANTACEA Mythos print publications

-This cell's background image is a blurry version of the front cover for "The War of the Apocalyptics", as adjusted by Jim McPherson, 2009; the page background image is much the same; the cover artwork for the two most recent PHANTACEA Mythos print publications are as credited in the adjacent panel ; as for the characters depicted on War-Pox's front cover, that's here;
+This page's background image is a blurry version of the front cover for "The War of the Apocalyptics", as adjusted by Jim McPherson, 2009; the update background image is much the same; the cover artwork for the two most recent PHANTACEA Mythos print publications are as credited in the adjacent panel ; as for the characters depicted on War-Pox's front cover, that's here;

 Anheroic Fantasy since 1977